 GUIDE TO PROCESS SUCCESS (1/8)

-Below we have listed all of the key steps for you to take on your journey to producing a powerful process improvement plan.
-It’s important to note that it isn’t necessary to go through these in a linear fashion.
-If you’re already comfortable with the basics you might want to go straight to your pain points.
-However, we highly recommend going through the entire guide, we’re certain it will prove highly insightful and resourceful.
+Below you’ll find the eight key steps to take on your journey to producing an effective process improvement plan.
+You don’t have to go through these sequentially.
+If you’re already comfortable with the basics you might want to go straight to your pain points using the table of contents below.

 - Make a process hierarchy and a process blueprint